Magical creatures in The Chronicles of Narnia: Dragons

 Dragons are fire-breathing reptiles with bat-shaped wings that reside within the different areas of Narnia.

 In The Voyage of the Dawn Treader (1952), Eustace Scrubb discovers the treasure horde of an old, sick dragon on one of the islands, and he watches as it collapses and dies.
 Eustace sleeps on the treasure and in the morning he finds that he has been transformed into a dragon himself.
 Aslan was able to restore him to normal through an extremely painful process of removing the layers of reptilian scales.

 In The Silver Chair (1953), some dragons were shown sleeping in Underland.

 In The Last Battle (1956), these same dragons were awoken on the last day of Narnia and started uprooting all vegetation alongside the giant lizards and the salamanders, before rapidly growing old and dying as Narnia ceased to exist.
+It is unknown if any of them entered Aslan's country.

 Dryads

 Dryads and other nature spirits are featured throughout the series.
 Dryads are spirits of the trees, and naiads are spirits of water.

+During the White Witch's reign, some of the tree spirits were on her side and act as her spies while other Dryads are on Aslan's side.

 When the Telmarines arrive in Narnia, magical creatures are hunted down and the dryads retreat deep within their trees, to the point that it is only Aslan who has the ability to wake them.
 A similar process occurs when the Calormenes invade Narnia at the end of time.